ILIAS-eLearning/ILIAS/docs/configuration/postgresql.md

 ```

 ##Memory
-You may to need increase PHP memory limit?
+Remember you may to need increase PHP memory limit.

 ##Create database
 We RECOMMEND to create a dedicated database user for ILIAS: